-MGT 208: Principles of Management
+MGT 208: Principles of Management 3 Credit Hour(s)

 This course is designed to introduce students to the major principles, theories and issues pertaining to the management of organizations, including organizational behavior and human resource management.
 It will provide a basic foundation for future studies in management.
 Major topic areas will include the role and scope of management, decision-making, planning, organizing, leading and controlling.
 (UG)